-(b) Entry zipper -
+(b) Entry and relief zippers -

-With the zipper FULLY in the open position, inspect the teeth that line each side of the zipper opening.
-Drape each side of the zipper over your non-dominant hand (the edge of the zipper will form a U shape) pass all of the teeth over the top of your hand while you look for any that are broken or misaligned.
+With the zippers FULLY in the open position, inspect the teeth.
+Drape each side of the zipper over your non-dominant hand (the edge of the zipper will form a U shape) and pass all of the teeth over the top of your hand while you look for any that are broken or misaligned.

 Look for excessive wax buildup and dirt in between the teeth.
 Clean with a toothbrush and mild soap if you find either.
 Reapply Zipease to the teeth of the zipper.
+Open and close the zippers several times before donning the suit.

-(c) Shell Fabric -
+(c) Shell fabric (MICRO)-

 Turn the suit inside out and look for holes, punctures and tears paying special attention to the bottom of the attached socks.
 Patch as needed.
 Look at the seams and the taping.
 If any is lifting, apply a touch of PB-300 and press the seam down.

 Now turn the suit right side out and inspect for holes, punctures and tears paying special attention to the bottom of the attached socks, and patch as needed.
+Inspect the pockets, zipper covers, neck, wrist and ankle wraps for signs of wear or separation from the body of the suit.
 If you find any of these problems do not use the suit until it is repaired.